Baroque Music: Aristotelism and the Art of the Unfinished

 These were not considered in their particular aspect, but in a general and conceptual way.
 When an emotion It was difficult to describe, resorting to different combinations of certain basic patterns (sadness, happiness, hope, bitterness ...) in order to capture the most subtle and profound nuances of each human feeling.
 The rhetoric was the essential intermediary for the transmission of the affections since it was thought that music and oratory were the same things.
 So figures like the anaphora, hyperbaton, pleonasm ... before reserved to poetry, went on to have their musical equivalents.

 And, of course, what best defines the concept of the unfinished in baroque music is the emergence of monody and continuo.
-The textures are polarized and end up leaving the interpretation of the intermediate voices to the taste of the interpreter, the improvisation gains great importance, the scores lack indications of tempo, dynamics, articulations, and even instruments .... all this contributed to accentuating the feeling of the unfinished.
+Within baroque composers, the textures are polarized and end up leaving the interpretation of the intermediate voices to the taste of the interpreter, the improvisation gains great importance, the scores lack indications of tempo, dynamics, articulations, and even instruments .... all this contributed to accentuating the feeling of the unfinished.